 - Being overweight or obese

 - Diabetes and prediabetes

 - History of preeclampsia during pregnancy

 - Age (55 or older for women)

-Some risk factors, such as age and family history of early heart disease, can’t be changed, but the rest are controllable either through lifestyle changes or medication, if needed.
+Some risk factors, such as age and family history of early heart disease, you can’t change.
+But, the rest are controllable either through lifestyle changes or medication, if needed.

 Protecting your heart and hearing

-Consult your primary health care provider about how to help lessen your risk of developing heart disease.
-As hearing loss can occur gradually, scheduling an annual hearing screening is the best way to monitor your hearing health.
+Consult your primary health care provider.
+Talk about how to help lessen your risk of developing heart disease.
+Hearing loss can occur over time.
+Schedule an annual hearing screening to best track your hearing health.